nocobase/docs/docs/en-US/handbook/token-policy/index.md

 If the refresh time limit is exceeded, the user must log in again to obtain a new Token.
 The refresh operation does not extend the Session Validity Period, it only regenerates the Token.
+Storage engine based on Aliyun OSS, you need to prepare relevant accounts and permissions in advance.

 **Recommended Settings:**